Making Sense of the

 Events

-The GWSky PIs are organizing the workshop “Precision Gravitational Wave Astronomy: From Theory to Discovery” at Sexten Center for Astrophysics Riccardo Giacconi, Italy, from July 27–31, 2026.
+The second annual GWSky meeting will focus on “Precision Gravitational Wave Astronomy: From Theory to Discovery”, and will take place at the Sexten Center for Astrophysics Riccardo Giacconi, Italy, from July 27–31, 2026.

 About GWSky